Open Door Ministries Policy Statements

 Non-Discrimination Policy

-Open Door Ministries serves individuals of any age, race, color, religion, gender, gender identity, sexual orientation, disability, and national and ethnic origin.
+Open Door Ministries serves individuals of any age, race, color, religion, gender, gender identity or expression, sexual orientation, disability, marital status, and national and ethnic origin.
 All rights, privileges, and programs including program admission, financial aid, and other ministry activities are generally accorded or made available to program clients.
-Open Door Ministries does not discriminate on the basis of age, race, color, gender, disability, and national and ethnic origin in administration of its hiring policies.
+Open Door Ministries does not discriminate on the basis of age, race, color, gender, disability, marital status, and national and ethnic origin in administration of its hiring policies.

 Political Involvement Statement